Azure/azureml-examples/python-sdk/tutorials/automl-with-azureml/README.md

           - enable a REST endpoint for the pipeline

 <a name="documentation"></a>
-See [Configure automated machine learning experiments](https://docs.microsoft.com/azure/machine-learning/service/how-to-configure-auto-train) to learn how more about the the settings and features available for automated machine learning experiments.
+See [Configure automated machine learning experiments](https://docs.microsoft.com/azure/machine-learning/service/how-to-configure-auto-train) to learn how more about the settings and features available for automated machine learning experiments.

 <a name="pythoncommand"></a>
 # Running using python command